-The War Memorial Children's Hospital (a memorial to the fallen of WWI; built 1922) and the Victoria Health Services building (former Western University Medical School building; delayed in 1917 by the First World War, completed 1921) form a distinctive pairing of the former Victoria Hospital campus, complemented by their shared scale, materials, and setback, as well as the soon to be repurposed Colborne building on the opposite side of South Street.
-The Medical School building located to the west retains important institutional-styled neoclassical architectural detailing with subtle Art Deco influences.
-The building was designed to be a state-of-the-art training and research facility, with large windows and skylights.
-Threats:
+The War Memorial Children's Hospital (memorial to the fallen of WWI) and the Victoria Health Services Building (former Western University Medical School) form a distinctive pairing of the former Victoria Hospital campus, complemented by their shared scale, materials, and setback, as well as the soon to be repurposed Colborne building on the opposite side of South Street.
+The Medical School building, which retains important institutional-styled neoclassical architectural detailing with subtle Art Deco influences, was designed to be a state-of-the-art training and research facility, with large windows and skylights.
+February 24, 2021 Vision SoHo Alliance, of six nonprofit housing developers announced its commitment to purchase the vacant Old Victoria Hospital Lands "to develop a vibrant mixed-use housing complex on the old Victoria Hospital Lands in the SoHo ("South of Horton") neighbouthood that will help increase the supply of affordable housing in our community".